cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.6.1v1
-Disabl R and Python interactions.
+R and Python interactions SHOULD be disabled.

 - _Rationale:_ External code poses a security and privacy risk as there is no good way to regulate what is done with the data or itegrations.
 Disabling this will reduce the risk of a data leak or malicious actor.
 - _Last modified:_ June 2023